weaviate/weaviate/gsi/README.md

 There is a python example located at [gsi/tests/weaviate-gemini-sanity.py](./tests/weaviate-gemini-sanity.py) that demonstrates this.

-# Comparing The Gemini To HNSW
+# Comparing Gemini Plugin To Weaviate's Native HNSW

 ## Search Performance